Therapy Horse of the Week: Andy

 Throughout the years, his most important job has become the partnership he has formed with my son Wyatt.
 Most horses shy away from Wyatt due to his outbursts and radical movements.
 Not Andy.
 He takes it all in stride.

-Andy is so in tune to his riders that he has predicted seizures they are about to have and stops and stands absolutely still as they happen.
+Andy is so in tune with his riders that he has predicted seizures they are about to have and stops and stands absolutely still when they happen.

-As a mounted police horse, Andy helps people overcome fear of uniformed officers and helps show children it’s ok to find an officer at any time.
-I couldn’t be prouder to own such a once in a lifetime equine partner.
+As a mounted police horse, Andy helps people overcome their fear of uniformed officers and helps show children it’s okay to find an officer at any time.
+I couldn’t be prouder to own such a once-in-a-lifetime equine partner. –S. Williams

 ✪ ✪ ✪